 Species Spotlight: Bryde's Whales vs Sei Whales

-At first glance, Bryde’s and sei whales look almost identical which is the reason why they are easily confused.
+At first glance, Bryde’s and sei whales look almost identical, which is the reason why they are easily confused.
 In fact, both whalers and researchers didn’t tell the difference between the two for many years!

-Theoretically, sei whales may be slightly lighter grey in colour compared to Bryde’s although natural variation means that many Bryde’s whales are also light grey!
+Theoretically, sei whales may be slightly lighter grey in colour compared to Bryde’s whales, although natural variation means that many Bryde’s whales are also light grey!

 It is estimated that the global population of sei whales stands at 50,000 making them Endangered on the IUCN Red List.
 For Bryde’s whales, the global population is unknown and their status is listed as Least Concern on the IUCN Red List.

 In New Zealand, Bryde’s whales are classed as ‘Nationally Critical’ under the New Zealand Threat Classification System due to their low population size of less than 200.
 Sei whales are classed as ‘Migrant’.

 Both Bryde’s and sei whales are rorqual whales, which means that they have a series of long pleats under their mouth extending down towards their belly button.
 These pleats help the mouth and throat expand when the animal is feeding.